Welcome to today's edition of the Rush 24-7 podcast.

 I'm saying the president is nice.

-I'm saying the president is not a good thing.
+I'm saying the president is not.

-He is not listen to this, Bruce.
+Listen to this, Bruce.

-The President is president of all the people.
+The president is president of all the people.

-You're incorrect of your assumption of me.
+Sir, you're incorrect in your assumption of me.

 You know absolutely nothing about me.